A visit to Ladakh and Kashmir will take you to deep into Northern India, home to some of the most remote and sparsely populated regions on earth.

 - Take a two night adventure into the Nubra Valley, and travel to the northern frontier village of Turtuk

-- Shakti Village Expereince offers challenging and adventurous walking and trekking terrain
+- Shakti Village Experience offers challenging and adventurous walking and trekking terrain

-- Colourful and vibrant festivals in Hemis and surrounding monasteries
+- Experience the colourful and vibrant festivals in Hemis and surrounding monasteries

 Our specialists 'Must Do'

 - Rise at dawn and experience the morning prayer ceremony at Thikse monastery.

 - Enjoy a gentle meander downstream towards Leh by raft or reach further into remote frontier locations with comfortable camping .

 - Spend a day in a traditional Ladakhi kitchen learning new ways to conquer Indian home cooking